Sexual Harassment Policy

-The University has adopted the following Policy on Sexual Harassment to help the University fulfill its educational mission, meet its ethical and legal obligations to members of the University community and foster a productive environment for learning and working.
-Effective implementation of the University policy will require the cooperation and active support of al members of the University Community and such cooperation and support is expected.
+The University has adopted the following Policy on Sexual Harassment to help the University fulfill its educational mission, meet its ethical and legal obligations to members of the University community, and foster a productive environment for learning and working.
+Effective implementation of the University policy will require the cooperation and active support of all members of the University community, and such cooperation and support is expected.
 On June 19, 1989, the Board of Trustees approved a Resolution Prohibiting Sexual Harassment.

-Any student or employee who believes that she/he has been sexually harassed should follow the University’s reporting procedures.
+Any student or employee who believes that he or she has been sexually harassed should follow the University’s reporting procedures.
 Complaints should be filed as soon as possible after the alleged harassment.
 Late reporting will impede the University’s ability to investigate.

 Fundamental to the University’s purpose is the free and open exchange of ideas.
 It is not, therefore, the University’s purpose, in promulgating this policy, to inhibit free speech or the free communication of ideas by members of the academic community.

 Kean University is committed to providing equal opportunity in employment and education, as well as equity of conditions for employment and education, to all employees, students and applicants without regard to race, creed, color, national origin, nationality, ancestry, age, sex/gender (including pregnancy), marital status, civil union status, domestic partnership status, familial status, religion, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability.
 Sexual harassment is a form of unlawful gender discrimination and, likewise, will not be tolerated.

 The University follows the New Jersey State Policy Prohibiting Discrimination in the Workplace.